PE and Sport Premium Funding

 • Activity Week (see more information below)

 Once a year, we have an Activity Week in the summer.
 We invite in lots of external coaches to ensure that children have a real breadth of experience in a range of sport and activities.
-In the last couple of years, we have had activities such as a climbing wall, water zorbing, mini- trampoline fitness sessions, bhangra dancing, cheerleading and hula hooping etc.
+In the last couple of years, we have had activities such as a climbing wall, water zorbing, mini- trampoline fitness sessions, bhangra dancing, cheerleading, hula hooping, an obstacle fun run, horse riding, caving etc.

 We have also made links with Middle/ High Schools, who arrange for their Sport Leaders to plan and implement a range of competitive and non competitive sporting activities for our children.